 Gur’s gallant, tough and professional second in command, Stempel, followed behind him and afterwards, Zamush and his company.

 The Brigade commander, his senior staff, and Zamush’s paratroopers raced for the Temple Mount.
 It remains to be discussed on another opportune occasion the difference between the Temple Mount and the Western Wall, and the fallacies that have been propagated (in large part by our government) about them.

 Fighting before these fallacies circulated, the paratroopers charged forward first and foremost to the Temple Mount, and not the Western Wall below.
 Once there (the famous pictures circulated by the government are all of afterwards at the Western Wall), the same blessed Ben Tsur produced a bottle of Whiskey for L’Chaims.
-Motta Gur declared Jerusalem in our hands (while the truth was that there was a Brigade Commander and a few lone paratroopers in the temple mount surrounded by Jordanian soldiers entrenched in the old city).
+Motta Gur declared Jerusalem in our hands over the radio (while the truth was that there was one Brigade Commander and a few lone paratroopers in the temple mount surrounded by Jordanian soldiers entrenched in the old city).
 He feared the government would order them out if he did not declare victory fast enough.

 Moshe Stempel, the deputy brigade commander swept the Temple Mount with Company A (Zamush’s company) and proceeded towards the Western Wall.
 Before actually reaching it, he told Captain Zamush to send one soldier to hold it while they went back up and hoisted the flag Zamush had so faithfully and eagerly carried all this time.
 It was hung on the Temple Mount, overlooking the Western Wall and much of Jerusalem.

 The soldier Zamush ordered to take posession of the Western Wall and hold it was Sgt.
 Dov Gruner.